NiketDujari/delicon/README.md

 # delicon_internship

-A new Flutter application.
+Delicon Customer Reservation APP

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a Customer Reservation APP.

 A few resources to get you started if this is your first Flutter project: